Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ### Delete Post

 If a user clicks the delete button on the posts page for a post, they will be directed to the delete post page.
-Here there is a button to 'go back' in case they accidently cam ehere and didn't mean to delete the post. this will bring them back to the posts page.
+There is a button to 'go back' in case they accidently came here and didn't mean to delete the post.
+This will bring them back to the posts page.
 The delete page checks to make sure that the user wants to delete the post - asking them are they sure?
 The name of the post that is about to be deleted is displayed.

 ![delete post](/documentation/images/delete_post.png)